Skip to content

-The HTML <hr> tag is a block-level element transferring all the elements after it to another line.
-The external look of the horizontal line defined by the tag depends on the type of the browser.
-More often it is displayed with a border, which creates 3D effect.
+The HTML <hr> tag is a block-level element that represents a thematic break in an HTML document.
+The visual appearance of the horizontal line depends on the browser.
+It is often displayed with a border that creates a 3D effect.

-In HTML5 the <hr> tag defines a thematic change between paragraph-level elements in an HTML page.
-In previous versions of HTML, it was used to draw a horizontal line on the page visually separating the content.
-In HTML5 it has a semantic tag meaning.
+In HTML5, the <hr> tag defines a thematic break between paragraph-level elements.
+In previous HTML versions, it was used to draw a horizontal line that visually separated content.
+In HTML5, it carries semantic meaning.

 HTML hr tag